 - Networking opportunities with other members and leaders in the areas of women’s advancement.

-- Strategic consulting, customized programming, and additional services (fee-for-service).
+- Discounted rates on strategic consulting, customized programming, and additional services.
 Members interested in additional programs and services can utilize a wide range of customized programming options.
 WorkLife Law’s experts work closely with members to identify issues and develop customized solutions that advance women and meet the organization’s goals.
-We offer a range of customized services, including policy guidance, strategic consulting, training, evaluation of existing policies and practices, help implementing “bias-interrupter” systems, practical guidance, customized webinars or events for your organization (in addition to those included in your standard membership benefits), and other assistance.
+We offer a range of customized services, including policy guidance, strategic consulting, training, access to our Workplace Experiences Survey diagnostic tool, evaluation of existing policies and practices, help implementing “bias-interrupter” systems, practical guidance, customized webinars or events for your organization (in addition to those included in your standard membership benefits), and other assistance.
 Members can access these valuable services at a reduced member rate.
 Contact Jamie Dolkas at email@example.com for details.

 Pricing: $5,000 for Annual Supporting Membership ($2,500 for organizations with 50 or fewer professionals).

 Sponsoring Membership Benefits